 Why You’re Inherently Selfish

-We all are inherently current selfish because, as psychologist Elizabeth Dunn puts it, “The present acts as a magnifying glass for our emotions.”
+We all are inherently selfish because, as psychologist Elizabeth Dunn puts it, “The present acts as a magnifying glass for our emotions.”
 And we stare through those damn things as intently as Sherlock Holmes finding a fingerprint.

 It’s hard not to.
-Especially because the present’s hard to miss, it’s so exciting, and, as we’ll see next, we suck at visualizing the future.
+Especially, we do this because the present’s hard to miss and we suck at visualizing the future.

 Try this quick exercise to test if you and your future self are working together:

-Imagine you’re like Ebenezer Scrooge from A Christmas Carol and the Ghost of Christmas Yet to Come transports you to a family dinner twenty years from now that Future You is hosting.
+Imagine you’re like Ebenezer Scrooge from A Christmas Carol.
+The Ghost of Christmas Yet to Come transports you to a family dinner 20 years from now that Future You is hosting.
 Close your eyes and picture the scene.
 Don’t be lazy.
 Do it for three seconds.

 What do you see?